grayhemp/pgcookbook/ssh_without_password_setup.md

 ## SSH without Password Setup

-Often, when dealing with more than one database server, you need to have an easy file system level access configured between them.
-For example to exchange configuration files, make base backups, copy some maintenance scripts, etc. SSH configured without password will save you a lot of time here.
+Often, when dealing with more than one database server, one needs to have an easy shell level access configured between them.
+For example to exchange with configuration files, make base backups, copy some maintenance scripts, etc. SSH configured with key based authorization (without password) will save a lot of time and efforts here.

-Let us see how to set it up.
+Now, let us see how to set it up from `user1@host1` to `user2@host2`.

-Suppose you need to get rid of entering password when logging in via SSH from `user1@host1` to `user2@host2`.

-First, create an `.ssh' directory and generate a public key on `host1` with `user1`.
+First, generate a public key on `host1` when logged in with `user1`.
+Do not enter any passphrase.

-    mkdir ~/.ssh/
-    chmod 700 ~/.ssh/
     ssh-keygen -t rsa
-    cat ~/.ssh/id_rsa.pub
-    ssh-rsa AAA...
-    ...qCXpQ== user1@host1

-Append the key to the end of `~/.ssh/authorized_keys` (or `~/.ssh/authorized_keys2` if SSH2 is used).
+Then, using `ssh` with `user2@host2`, create an `.ssh` directory, change an access mode to 700 on it, and append the generated key to the end of `~/.ssh/authorized_keys` (or `~/.ssh/authorized_keys2` if SSH2 is used) there.
+You will need to enter `user2`s password two times here.

+    ssh user2@host2 'mkdir ~/.ssh/ && chmod 700 ~/.ssh/'
-    cat <<EOF >> ~/.ssh/authorized_keys
+    cat ~/.ssh/id_rsa.pub | ssh user2@host2 'cat >> ~/.ssh/authorized_keys'
-    > ssh-rsa AAA...
-    ...qCXpQ== user1@host1

-Enjoy.
+And finally you can enjoy it without password.

+    ssh user2@host2
     scp ~/some/file user2@host2:~/
-    ssh user2@host2